 Steps

-Peel the apples and cut them into slices about 1/8 inch thick.
+Peel the apples and slice them about 1/16 inch thick.

-Mix them with the lemon juice and zest, brown sugar, and cinnamon, and let them infuse.Pour the oil into the measuring cup, add the eggs and sugar, then blend with the immersion blender until smooth and homogeneous.
+Mix them with the lemon juice and zest, brown sugar, and cinnamon, and let them marinate.Pour the oil into the pitcher, add the eggs and sugar, then blend with the immersion blender until smooth and homogeneous.

 Sift the flour into a bowl.
-Pour the egg, oil, and sugar mixture onto the flour.
+Pour the egg, oil, and sugar mixture over the flour.

-Bake in a preheated static oven at 356°F for 40 minutes.Decorate with sliced almonds.
+Bake in a preheated static oven at 350°F for 40 minutes.Decorate with sliced almonds.

-WARNING: consult the Italian Celiac Association handbook and carefully read the ingredients to ensure they do not contain gluten contamination.
+ATTENTION: consult the Italian Celiac Association handbook and read the ingredients carefully to ensure they do not contain gluten contamination.

 Store in a cake container for 3-4 days at room temperature.